-Throughout the year, we record the learning identified from each complaint to build up a picture of common themes or trends across the Council as a whole, this is the case for complaints received under the councils' corporate complaint procedure and the council tenant procedure.
-Given no complaints have been received in the past year there have been no identifiable improvements to be made for council tenants specifically.
-However, to demonstrate our commitment to make positive improvements please see the positive improvements made as a result of wider complaints to Telford and Wrekin Council by visiting Complaints and compliments annual reports - Telford & Wrekin Council.
-We are also committed to addressing concerns raised through our annual tenant survey detailed on page 4.
+To further demonstrate our commitment to making positive improvements please see the positive improvements made as a result of wider complaints to Telford and Wrekin Council by visiting Complaints and compliments annual reports - Telford & Wrekin Council.
+We are also committed to addressing concerns raised through our annual tenant survey detailed on page 7.